 The rest of the paper is organized as follows.
 Section II introduces the motivations from conventional manifold learning algorithms, followed by the formulation of synchronized submanifold embedding.
-The pose estimation by local simplex propagation is described in Section III.
-Experimental results on precise 3D head pose estimation, and the extended application of age estimation, are demonstrated in Section IV.
-We conclude this paper in Section V.
+Experimental results on precise 3-D head pose estimation, and the extended application of age estimation, are demonstrated in Section III.
+We conclude this paper in Section IV.